g1eng/l8ash/README.md

 ### ATTENTION

 Leash does not cover the protection of filesystem or its contents.
-It is recommended to use another mechanism to protect filesystem from potentially malformed programs or exploits.
+It is recommended to use other mechanisms to protect filesystem from potentially malicious programs or exploits.
-The risk of overwriting leashrc or leash binary itself, is a critical factor for the leash safety.
+The risk of overwriting or replacing leashrc/leash itself, is a critical factor for the leash safety.

 # Bug reports